 Amazon Pay VP Patrick Gauthier believes that, like e-commerce and mobile commerce before it, voice commerce has massive potential.
 The global voice shopping market is poised to grow from $2B to $40B by 2022, according to CB Insights’ Industry Analyst Consensus.

-In January 2020, Amazon said that customers would be able to pay for gas at over 11,500 Exxon and Mobil gas stations across the US with a voice command to their Alexa-enabled vehicles or other mobility devices.
-The feature is expected to be available by the end of the year, and all transactions will be processed through Amazon Pay.
+In September 2020, Amazon launched a new feature that enables customers to pay for gas at over 11,500 Exxon and Mobil gas stations across the US with a voice command to their Alexa-enabled vehicles or other mobility devices.
+All transactions are processed through Amazon Pay.

 Amazon has partnered with Fiserv, a financial services tech company, which will enable the pumps to be activated at the voice command and ensure the payment goes through securely.

 The retail giant also offers Alexa-enabled shopping for Atom Tickets, a Santa Monica, California-based company that allows users to purchase movie tickets prior to going to the theater.
 Shoppers can also pay their utility bills through Amazon Pay by sending out a voice command to their Alexa-enabled devices.